-An Academic Transcript is a record of each credit course in which a student was or is currently enrolled at FCTC.
-It lists the course numbers, titles, hours and grades earned, along with any available certificate information.
+An Academic Transcript is a record of each credit course in which a student was or is currently enrolled.
+It lists the course numbers, titles, hours, grades earned, and available certificates information.
+The Transcript Request Form can be found on our website at FCTC.edu/Transcripts tab.
+Incomplete transcript request forms can be returned causing delays.